MassimilianoBiancucci/COIGAN-controllable-object-inpainting/README.md

 ![Sample result from Coigan model training](images/sample_image_95000.jpg)

-The iamge show (left) the base images used for the inpainting process, (center) the mask concatenated to the base images, giving to the model a reference where to apply the defects (note: as a semplifications more classes are collapsed into one single maps, but the masks are splitted in 4 classes/channels in the training), (right) the output of the model, that is the inpainted image.
+The image show (left) the base images used for the inpainting process, (center) the masks concatenated to the base images, giving to the model a reference where to apply the defects (note: to simplify the illustration the masks have been collapsed into one, but the masks are splitted in 4 classes/channels in the training), (right) the output of the model (the inpainted images).

 # Install the COIGAN module
 In this section is expleined how to install the COIGAN module in your system, with all his dependencies.